 A new relationship test is going viral on TikTok, as users lean on the Green Line Test to examine their romantic connections.

-The viral test first started its rise online between April and May, according to Dexerto, gradually collecting interest in its unique approach to scrutinizing a relationship.
+The viral test first started its rise online between April and May of 2022, according to Dexerto, gradually collecting interest in its unique approach to scrutinizing a relationship.
 Reportedly stemming from Twitter account @alpharivelino, the test supposedly illustrates who “wears the pants” in a relationship, and can predict whether a pairing is doomed to fail.

 TikTok’s Green Line Test

 A helpful breakdown from TikTok user @jackmacbarstool, or Jack Mac, helps to clear up the details of the Green Line Test for the uninitiated.
 A common user of TikTok’s new favorite relationship test, Mac outlines how the test works using several examples.

 The Green Line Test examines relationships by focusing on visual cues — namely, each half of the couple’s body language when they are together.
 Using photos of couples like Kim Kardashian and Pete Davidson or Prince Harry and Meghan Markle, Mac explains how their posture indicates their role in the relationship.
 According to his breakdown, when one half of the pair leans into the other — creating a diagonal line with their bodies — this is an indication that they are the less dominant half of the couple.
 He draws a straight green line through each half of the duo to illustrate his point.